TacoTorben/DroneBoys/README.md

     target pose: [1,1] is name of input image and name of output image (without .jpeg) input images are those from images folder, and output you decise yourself (but only a number)

+if still not use, stop being an ass